 The mosquitto command runs the MQTT broker on your local computer.
-You can optionally use the -d option to run it in the background.
+You could optionally use the -d option to run it in the background.

 $ mosquitto -d

 Next, in another terminal window, you can use the mosquitto_sub command to connect to the local broker and subscribe to a topic.
-After the command runs, it will wait and print out any message it receives from the subscription as they come in.
+Once the command executes, it will wait and print out any message it receives via the subscription as they come in.

 $ mosquitto_sub -t "dw/demo"

 In yet another terminal window, you can use the mosquitto_pub command to connect to the local broker and then publish a message to a topic.

 $ mosquitto_pub -t "dw/demo" -m "hello world!"